pola-rs/polars-book/user_guide/src/coming_from_pandas.md

 > This content is under construction.
 Missing something?
 Submit a PR! 🙂

-## Indexes
+## No Indexes

-They don't exist here!
+They are not needed!
 Not having them makes things easier.
 Convince us otherwise!

 ## Pandas transform